 - Meal planning and preparing, which helps you avoid eating out too much.

-Precautions Regarding Leptin & Other Hunger Hormones
+Precautions Regarding Leptin Supplements

 You might think in order to increase leptin levels effectively, and help to prevent or reverse obesity, why don’t we just take leptin supplements?
 Obesity researchers have been asking the same question for years, but unfortunately studies carried out thus far suggest that leptin supplements are usually ineffective and also risky.